theCameronK/Azure-Text-Analytics-in-R/README.md

 The example I have posted is the AFI top 100 movie quotes of all time.
 I change the rank column to be the "id" and the quote to be the "comment" column.

+By running staging.R, adding your api key and source .csv, will run the program.

 -----------------------------------

 The idea is to read in the .csv and turn it into a table.
 Then reading off the table turn the text and id into acceptable json format and push that to the API.
 The return json is parsed back into a table, combined with the original table and exported to a .csv as well as a dataFrame that can be manipulated in R.